Cian911/gomerge/README.md

   version     Prints the current version and build information.

 Flags:
   -a, --approve               Pass an optional approve flag as an argument which will only approve and not merge selected repos.
   -c, --config string         Pass an optional config file as an argument with list of repositories.
   -h, --help                  help for gomerge
+  -m, --merge-method string   Pass an optional merge method for the pull request (merge [default], squash, rebase).
   -r, --repo string           Pass name of repository as argument (organization/repo).
   -t, --token string          Pass your github personal access token (PAT).

 Use "gomerge [command] --help" for more information about a command.
 ```